 Our Caring Teams help meet the practical and spiritual needs of the community.

-The English as a Second Language volunteers meet each Thursday during the school year to assist those for whom English is not their first language.
+The English as a Second Language volunteers meet on Thursdays throughout the year to assist those for whom English is not their first language.
 They provide friendship, music, food and instruction in conversational English in a relaxed and loving environment.

 The GriefShare volunteers are a friendly, caring group of people who will walk alongside those facing one of life’s most difficult experiences.
 The 13 week session is offered several times a year and additional information is available at griefshare.org.